WWF SmackDown! Just Bring It

 WWF SmackDown!
-Just Bring It, known in Japan as Exciting Pro Wrestling 3 (エキサイティングプロレス3, Ekisaitingu Puro Resu 3), is a professional wrestling video game developed by Yuke's, and published by THQ for PlayStation 2, and was released in Europe on November 16, 2001, North America on November 19, 2001, and Japan on January 24, 2002.
-It is the third game in the WWF SmackDown! series, based on the World Wrestling Federation (WWF. now WWE) professional wrestling promotion, the sequel to WWF SmackDown!
-2: Know Your Role, the first game in the series to be released on the PlayStation 2 console, and the last game in the series to be released under the "WWF" name and during the Attitude Era.
+Just Bring It (known in Japan as Exciting Pro Wrestling 3 (エキサイティングプロレス3, Ekisaitingu Puro Resu 3) is a professional wrestling video game developed by Yuke's, and published by THQ for PlayStation 2, and was released in Europe on November 16, 2001, North America on November 19, 2001, and Japan on January 24, 2002.

+It is the third game in the WWF SmackDown! series, based on the World Wrestling Federation (WWF) professional wrestling promotion, the sequel to WWF SmackDown!
+2: Know Your Role, the first game in the series to be released on the PlayStation 2 console, and the last game in the series to be released under the "WWF" initialism and during the Attitude Era.

 The game was succeeded the following year by WWE SmackDown!
 Shut Your Mouth, which was released in October 2002.